-4. Summary and conclusions
+4. Conclusions

 The motivation of the present study was to better understand the undulations in BC mass concentration and their relationship with natural/anthropogenic activities and variations in surface-level meteorological parameters during winters 2021-2022 and 2022-2023.

 The key findings from the study are listed below: